May 05, 2024

 Connected TV consumption is on the rise in Singapore, with new research showing tha43% of Singapore consumers are spending more time watching CTV content since the start of the pandemic.

 As the pandemic has rapidly accelerated the growth of CTV, it’s more important than ever before that brands understand and embrace the medium.
-Almost 43% of Singapore consumers have tried a new ad-supported streaming service since the outbreak of the COVID-19 pandemic.
-Of those, 81% say they will continue to do so.
+Almost 43% of Singapore consumers have tried a streaming service.

 • 87% of the Singapore population now have access to CTV content through various devices, with 42% now owning three or more devices;